Monday, May 15, 2023

 Abnormal is the word to focus on.
 Those that don't socially behave "normally" are seen as off.
 Many people don't think this is on purpose but also believe they can't change.
 Not all people with disabilities make others uncomfortable, but some do.
 Hobbies that are commonly seen as creepy include collecting dolls, insects, or body parts, or watching children, porn, or birds.
 To clarify, some of these should be giving us the creeps, and others (like bird watching) are harmless.
 Porn is an addiction that hits 5 to 8 percent of individuals in 2023.
 Many people you know may have struggled to be free of this addiction.
 It would shock you how many people silently struggle.
 Maybe a portion of them are dangerous, yet many people are not and feel shame for this addiction.

 We fear dark and high-crime areas.
 Women are going to be carrying mace in some places.
 Where one person feels safe, another may not.
 To be honest, we live in a society where some women surrounded by men feel unsafe, but most men surrounded by women may feel gleeful.
 Bad experiences in one setting can absolutely set off alarms.
 I don't like gas stations at night and malls alone, mostly because of crime novels and the fact trafficking happens in Canton malls sometimes.
-Know Thyself.
+Know thyself.

 The conclusion I'm coming to is this; what is considered creepy is relative.
 Women have a more sensitive danger meter than men.
 Our society has caused this.
 This is why Jesus came and paid our debts; we need help.
 Some industries also feed the odd and abnormal functions that make predators.
 Porn in one person may cause shame, but others may start imitating it by force.
 Don't let strangers pick you up in malls and public places.
 Don't go home with a dude you met at a bar.
 You don't know what they intend.
 Take a hint from "the best song ever" by One Direction.
 Stay in that public place for your date.